 Acid and alkaline can be mixed to cancel out their extreme effects, but you have to know what you’re doing.
 Additionally, there are buffer solutions which are equilibrium systems that resist changes in pH when an acid or alkaline is added.
 In the cleaning industry, we call a “buffer” a cleaning product that resists change in pH when diluting with water.

-Other factors also contribute to successful cleaning, such as time, temperature and agitation which all have to be carefully balanced.
-This is why we don’t just rely on chemicals; we have various types of excellent commercial cleaning equipment such as industrial floor scrubbers, steam cleaners, floor polishers, and much more, depending on the job.
+Other factors also contribute to successful cleanings, such as time, temperature and agitation which all have to be carefully balanced.
+This is why we don’t just rely on chemicals; we have various types of excellent commercial cleaning equipment such as industrial floor scrubbers, top commercial steam cleaners, floor polishers, and much more, depending on the job.

 How do I choose the right cleaning product?